Welcome and thank you for considering Journal of Infectiology and Epidemiology to submit your work.

 Licensing and Copyright

-The Journal of Infectiology publishes all its articles under the terms of Creative Commons Attribution (CC-BY) License which permits use, distribution and reproduction of the information in any medium, provided the original work is properly cited.
+The Journal of Infectiology and Epidemiology publishes all its articles under the terms of Creative Commons Attribution (CC-BY) License which permits use, distribution and reproduction of the information in any medium, provided the original work is properly cited.
 Authors retain the copyright and grant the journal an exclusive license to publish.

 Copyright aims to protect the specific way the article has been written to describe an experiment and the results.
-Journal of Infectiology is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethic disputes and fraud very seriously.
+Journal of Infectiology and Epidemiology is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethic disputes and fraud very seriously.
 Copyright on any research article is retained by the author(s).
 Authors grant the journal a license to publish the article and identify itself as the original publisher.
 Authors also grant any third party the right to use the article freely as long as its original authors, citation details and publisher are identified.